Gandi/hubot-restrict-ip/README.md

 This plugin is an Express middleware that will permit to filter who has access to the http endpoints of your hubot bot.

-    This is a draft plugin.
-DO NOT USE (yet)

 Installation